-Secondly, the CG Manual contains provisions to ensure that the Board has mechanisms to ensure proper checks and balances in the management and operation of the Corporation.
+Secondly, the Manual contains provisions to ensure that the Board has mechanisms to ensure proper checks and balances in the management and operation of the Corporation.
 These include:

-- Sections 2.2.1.3 (vi) to (ix) and Section 2.2.1.4 (iv) on the powers, duties and responsibilities of the Board and a director - Section 2.2.2.1 on the creation and functions of the Audit and Risk Committee

-- Section 2.5 which requires the Board to provide stockholders with a balanced and comprehensible assessment of the Corporation's performance, position and prospects on a quarterly basis, including interim and other reports that could adversely affect its business, as well as reports to regulators that are required by law. - Section 2.6 requires the Management to provide adequate and timely information to the Board, acknowledges the Board's access to Management and the Corporate Secretary, and the Board's discretion to make further inquiries on Management action and not to rely solely in information provided by Management - Section 79.4 Board's self-rating system to assess Board and Management performance
+- Sections 2.2.1.3 and Section 2.2.1.4 on the powers, duties and responsibilities of the Board and a director - Section 2.2.2.1 on the creation and functions of the Audit and Risk Committee - Section 2.5 which requires the Board to provide stockholders with a balanced and comprehensible assessment of the Corporation's performance, position and prospects on a quarterly basis, including interim and other reports that could adversely affect its business, as well as reports to regulators that are required by law. - Section 2.6 requires the Management to provide adequate and timely information to the Board, acknowledges the Board's access to Management and the Corporate Secretary, and the Board's discretion to make further inquiries on Management action and not to rely solely in information provided by Management - Section 9.4 Board's self-rating system to assess Board and Management performance - Section 2.2.1.7 which designates a lead director from among the independent directors - Section 2.2.2.2 which creates a Corporate Governance Committee tasked to assist the Board in ensuring compliance with and proper observance of corporate governance principles and practices